Our AtoZMarkets Ethereum guide for dummies explains what the second-biggest cryptocurrency is, how it works and how you can use it in everyday life.

 That said, you may now be wondering about how you can buy this cryptocurrency.
 Read on as this Ethereum guide will show you how to do that.

 How to Buy or Get Ethereum?

-You can acquire Ethereum in few simple ways.
+You can acquire Ethereum in a few simple ways.
 You can buy it on a cryptocurrency exchange like LiveCoin, Bitfinex or WEX.
-Also, you can get Ether through cryptomate, a platform that allows to purchase cryptocurrency via instant bank transfer.
+Also, you can get Ether through cryptomate, a platform that allows purchasing cryptocurrency via instant bank transfer.
 Eventually, you can mine Ether by yourself.
 The first option is the simplest and most affordable.

 If we talk about cryptomate it is not very common and not all support the broadcast.
-In both case you need you need to have a wallet to store your crypto.
+In both cases, you need you to need to have a wallet to store your crypto.
 The mining requires an initial investment, whether it is an independent mining of ETH or the use of cloud services.
 Therefore, ETH is difficult to consider as a long-term mining option.
 Ethereum cloud mining is the most affordable and most profitable way to get ETH coins today by purchasing a contract for 1-3 years from specialized data centers with special Ethereum mining farms.
-The cost of contracts starts from $ 2.
+The cost of contracts starts at $2.

 How to Store Ethereum?
 Types of Ethereum Wallets

 It is important to know that the loss of your private key is more serious than the incorrect use of a password to it – this can lead to the irrevocable disappearance of all your ethers.
 In such circumstances, today there are a large number of variants of Ethereum wallets, which store crypto.
 These include web wallets (browser, online), desktop wallets (hardware wallets), hardware wallets (hardware wallets), paper wallets.
 The choice of a particular option depends entirely on personal preferences in matters of convenience and safety.
 In this case, usually, these two characteristics contradict to each other, since the more convenient wallet is the worse its security.